danielbom/uri/README.md

 * 2763 - CPF Input and Output
 * 2764 - Date Input and Output
 * 2765 - Coming Input and Output
-  ...
+* 2766 - Input and Output Reading and Skipping Names ...
 * 2807 - Reversed fibonacci (Iccanobif)
   ...